wryanj/gt_fsf_hw2_my_bio/README.md

 ![image](https://user-images.githubusercontent.com/72420733/102437935-5a4f2c00-3fe9-11eb-8205-71e71851a5cf.png)

 Whereas the bootsrap documentation was good, there were definitnly things I had to research on my own.
-I had some difficulty maintaining bottom and side margins at smaller viewport sizes, despite assignining the side margin classes to the elements I wanted to maintain side and bottom margin for:
+I had some difficulty maintaining bottom and side margins at smaller viewport sizes, despite assignining the side margin classes to the elements I wanted to maintain side and bottom margin for (see below).
+Id did however confirm despite the example images, that xs viewports should have no margins and conent should cover full screen so I left as is for the 400px viewport width.

 ![image](https://user-images.githubusercontent.com/72420733/102437982-7783fa80-3fe9-11eb-978b-63ee9e6752e1.png)